The Complicity Gradient: Five Levels of Compromise

 Five concentric circles radiating from a central point of impact, five figures standing at increasing distances each looking at their own hands, a gradient from white to dark gray, institutional shadowless illumination

 Not all complicity is equal.
-The Sprawl's institutions generate a spectrum of moral compromise that runs from passive participation to active facilitation, and the people who inhabit each position on that spectrum have developed distinct psychological profiles.
+The Sprawl's institutions generate a spectrum of moral compromise that runs from passive participation to active architecture, and the people who inhabit each position on that spectrum have developed distinct ways of sleeping at night.
 The gradient's deepest achievement is not any single act of harm — it is the distribution of guilt across so many hands that no single person bears enough weight to feel crushed by it.

 Classification Five-level spectrum of moral compromise in corporate institutions